abisop/nuttx-docs/en/platforms/xtensa/esp32/boards/esp32-wrover-kit/index.md

     https://github.com/lvgl/lvgl

-This configuration uses the LVGL demonstration at
+This configuration uses the LVGL demonstration at [apps/examples/lvgldemo]{.title-ref}.
-<span class="title-ref">apps/examples/lvgldemo</span>.

 ### mmcsdspi

-This configuration is used to mount a FAT/FAT32 SD Card into the OS' filesystem.
-To access the card's files, execute the following commands:
+This configuration is used to mount a FAT/FAT32 SD Card into the OS\' filesystem.
+To access the card\'s files, execute the following commands:

     nsh> mount -t vfat /dev/mmcsd0 /mnt
     nsh> ls /mnt/